George Washington U. president’s ‘rocky’ term comes to an end

 “We took advantage of our expertise in public health, medicine and nursing to not only advise and guide us but also to implement testing and distribution of vaccines,” LeBlanc said in a Q&A posted on the university’s website.

 LeBlanc also has been celebrated for his commitment to sustainability and financial aid.
-The faculty senate commended him for overseeing a “deeply meaningful” bicentennial celebration and developing academic tracks for students to take classes across disciplines.
-LeBlanc renegotiated the university’s relationship with George Washington University Hospital and Universal Health Systems, and helped to oversee the hospital’s expansion into Southeast Washington.
+The faculty senate commended him for overseeing a “deeply meaningful” bicentennial celebration and developing additional academic tracks for students to take classes across disciplines.
+LeBlanc renegotiated the university’s relationship with George Washington University Hospital and Universal Health Systems, and helped to plan the hospital’s expansion into Southeast Washington.

 And even as the university faced mounting financial pressures triggered by the pandemic, LeBlanc continued to prioritize the renovation of Thurston Hall, one of the oldest and largest dorms on the Foggy Bottom campus.